 About YakData brightRserver

-Develop R applications with a powerful IDE and share secure R web applications on a dedicated server in one of 14 locations worldwide with YakData brightRserver.
+Develop R shiny web applications with a powerful IDE and securely share them on a dedicated server in one of 14 locations worldwide.
 Explore the brightRserver App Gallery, Blog or Buy page to learn more and get started today.